SECOND COMING (1982)

 Mister Miracle – Morrison’s Mister Miracle is Shilo Norman, the human apprentice of the New God Scott Free.
 Norman has appeared in all the incarnations of Mister Miracle’s titles over the years, but almost always as a bit part player.
 Its not difficult to see the appeal of the character to Morrison.
 As essentially the Jesus of the New Gods, Mister Miracle is a most Kirbyesque avatar of the Age of Horus.
 Norman’s Mister Miracle is loosely analogous to Marvel’s Thor or possibly Hercules, both Gods amongst men as opposed to Shilo’s Man amongst (New) Gods.

-Alias, The Spider – An obscure hero from the 40’s who was originally a Batman knock off, Alias, The Spider was acquired by DC when they purchased the rights to Quality Comics stable of characters in the 1970’s.
+Alias, The Spider – An obscure hero from the 40’s who was originally a Batman knock off, Alias, The Spider was (questionably) acquired by DC when they took over publishing responsibility for some of the Quality Comics titles in the 1950’s.
 Barring a few one panel cameos in All-Star Squadron, The Spider went essentially unused by DC until James Robinson reinvented the character for his Starman series.
 The Spider was now a villain who pretended to be a hero in order to cover up his murderous criminal deeds.

 Morrison’s I, Spyder is a (literal) sibling of Robinson’s, mixed up with a dash of J.M.
 Dematteis’ I, Vampire saga from the twilight days of the House of Mystery title.
 Keeping Robinson’s character’s motives wholly intact, The Spider maps neatly to the Avengers analogues as a reversed Hawkeye, the carnival bowman who pretends to be a villain to meet heroic aims.